kglw-dot-net/phase1/setlists/_posts/2022-05-21-kemba-live-columbus-oh.md

 13. Am I in Heaven?
     (motifs of The Dripping Tap, Cellophane, Persistence, Magenta Mountain, Ice V and Sea of Trees)

-Note: "The Lord of Lightning" was on the printed setlist, but not played.
-"Inner Cell" was dedicated to the Australian Prime Minister, who lost today's election.
-Played Inner Cell, Loyalty, Magenta Mountain and Mars for the Rich during sound check.